isomorphic-git/isomorphic-git/docs/http.md

   .then(console.log)
 ```

-If need features that aren't supported currently, like detecting and handling `HTTP_PROXY` environment variables, you can
+If you need features that aren't supported currently, like detecting and handling `HTTP_PROXY` environment variables, you can
-make your own HTTP client.
+wrap your own HTTP client.
 (See section below.)

 ## Browser Client: